hkchengrex/Tracking-Anything-with-DEVA/README.md

 1. Provide long-term, open-vocabulary video segmentation with text-prompts out-of-the-box.
 2. Fairly easy to **integrate your own image model**!
 Wouldn't you or your reviewers be interested in seeing examples where your image model also works well on videos :smirk:?
 No finetuning is needed!

+***Note:*** We have removed the "pluralize" option as it works weirdly sometimes with GroundingDINO.
+If needed, please pluralize the prompt yourself.

 ## Abstract

 We develop a decoupled video segmentation approach (**DEVA**), composed of task-specific image-level segmentation and class/task-agnostic bi-directional temporal propagation.